K1joL/IoTeyeHttpServer/README.md

-# IotEye Server
+# IoTeye Server

-IotEye Server is a lightweight, configurable HTTP server based on [ASIO library](https://think-async.com/Asio/).
+IoTeye Server is a lightweight, configurable HTTP server based on [ASIO library](https://think-async.com/Asio/).
 This project aims to provide a robust and efficient server implementation for handling HTTP requests, suitable for embedded systems and IoT devices.

 ## Features